diversity-statement

 • Cover letter detailing your suitability for the role.

-Please download a full copy of the JDF here: Counsellor Educator
+Please download a full copy of the JDF here: Residential Supervisor – Munda Mia

-For further information, please contact Tom Hopkins at thopkins@cyrenianhouse.com
+For further information, please contact Amy Nicholson at anicholson@cyrenianhouse.com

 Cyrenian House is a smoke-free organisation.